FTAsr/PDTB-RST-Alignment/README.md

 # PDTB-RST-Alignment

 The alignment table includes 6758 rows, equivalent to the number of PDTB relations that have been aligned with an RST relation from the RST-DT corpus.
-Columns of this table provide some basic information about the source relation extracted from PDTB, the target relation extracted from RST-DT, and finally the alignment between the two such as the charachter differences between the aligned spans.
+Columns of this table provide some basic information about the source relation extracted from PDTB, the target relation extracted from RST-DT, and finally the alignment between the two.
 The mapping between relation instances from PDTB to RST-DT is one-to-many.
 This means that each PDTB relation is uniquely mapped to one RST relation, however, a given RST relation might have been selected as the best fit to more than one PDTB relation.
-For more information on the aligning procedure, please refer to the paper.
+For more information on the mapping procedure, please refer to the paper.

 ## PDTB columns
 The following columns provide some attributes of the PDTB relation in each row of the table: